-Figs are wonderful eaten whole and raw, but they can also be roasted like in this easy and irresistible recipe for Honey, Balsamic & Rosemary Roasted Figs. Grilled figs can make for fragrant appetizers when entertaining at home, as with these elegant Grilled Figs with Honeyed Goat Cheese & Thyme, or serve these delicious Goat Cheese Crostini with Fig Compote made with dried Mission figs. If you simply want to capture that figgy flavor but aren't sure how you want to use your figs yet, make an easy fig jam.
+Figs are wonderful eaten whole and raw, but they can also be roasted like in this easy and irresistible recipe for Honey, Balsamic & Rosemary Roasted Figs. Grilled figs can make for fragrant appetizers when entertaining at home.
+If you simply want to capture that figgy flavor but aren't sure how you want to use your figs yet, make an easy fig jam.
 Figs work well in both sweet and savory dishes, and can easily be paired with many different flavor profiles and textures.

-Aside from being eaten as a tasty snack, dried figs can be incorporated in stews and taste great with hearty meats such as duck and lamb, like in this recipe for Lamb, Fig & Olive Stew.
+Aside from being eaten as a tasty snack, dried figs can be incorporated in stews and taste great with hearty meats such as duck and lamb.
 They can easily be incorporated into a salad, like this simple Fig & Goat Cheese Salad.
 They taste especially great with a balsamic vinaigrette.

 Figs are naturally sweet and are an easy ingredient to use in desserts, like in this beautiful Fresh Fig Tart.
 Or, for something super easy, simply slice and eat with Greek yogurt.